Are Injections Helpful for Knee Arthritis?

-An injection for knee arthritis is usually one of the options you hear about when at an appointment with a orthopedic doctor or surgeon.
-Knee injections can help to reduce inflammation and irritation in certain circumstances, but may not always be the best choice.
+An injection for knee arthritis is usually one of the options you hear about when at an orthopedic doctor or surgeon appointment.
+Knee injections can help to reduce inflammation and irritation in certain circumstances but may not always be the best choice.

 One of the most common injection types is a cortisone injection.
 Injections are not required for pain relief from osteoarthritis.
-But, it’s true they can be helpful, especially in instances of severe pain that does not respond to other types of treatment.
+But, they can indeed be helpful, especially in instances of severe pain that does not respond to other types of treatment.

 It’s also true though that injections may not be as beneficial as once thought. so it may be worth exploring other options before opting for an injection for knee arthritis.

 According to an article posted in the Journal of Radiology in 2019, some people have adverse reactions following cortisone shots.
 For example, the progression of osteoarthritis and cartilage breakdown may result in larger doses.

 How Do I Decide If and When to Get an Injection?